National Addictions Awareness Week

 Body

-National Addictions Awareness Week (NAAW) highlights solutions to help address alcohol- and other drug-related harms.
-It’s an opportunity for people in Canada to learn more about prevention and harm reduction, talk about treatment and recovery, and discuss solutions for change.
+National Addictions Awareness Week (NAAW) is November 16–22, 2025.
+NAAW highlights solutions that help address the harms related to the use of alcohol and other drugs.
+It provides an opportunity for people in Canada to learn more about prevention and harm reduction, talk about treatment and recovery, and discuss solutions for change.

 Disclaimer